frnsys/doug/readme.md

     # example
     ./doug.py train calligraphy calligraphy_svgs

+You might get an error if the `batch_size` is too small.
+When the neural network is preparing to train it will output the number of available batches (`batches`) and the specified batch size (`batch size`).
+If `batch size > batches` then you will get this error.
+To fix it, re-run the command with a smaller batch size, e.g.:

+    ./doug.py train calligraphy calligraphy_svgs --batch_size 16

 Then you can use that model to generate drawing data:

     # after training a model